What Is In-App Guidance? (+Benefits, Examples)

 3. Onboarding task lists

-To encourage users to go through the entire onboarding process and master a new feature or app, product teams create task lists as a part of in-app guidance.
+To encourage users to go through the entire onboarding process and master a new feature or app, product teams create user onboarding checklists as part of their onboarding UX.
 Onboarding task lists offer steps a user must go through to navigate the app’s features.

 Above: Example of using Whatfix to create an in-app tasklist for onboarding new users.

-Interactive product walkthroughs help users master the product by interacting with it.
-They encourage them to take action once they’ve learned something new.
+Interactive walkthroughs help users master a feature or product workflow by prompting in-app, step-by-step guidance to help users interact with a product’s interface.
+These in-app user guides encourage them to take action once they’ve learned something new.
 For instance, after reading a tooltip on how to add new contacts to the CRM system, the user can practice it right away for better understanding.

 Above: Example of an interactive walkthrough built with Whatfix.
 You can use Whatfix to create in-app walkthroughs that overlay on any cloud or desktop app.